-First Industrial Revolution (late 18thC to 19thC) Water and steam power Second Industrial Revolution (early 20thC) Electric power to create mass production Third Industrial Revolution (late 20thC) Electronics and information technology to automate production Meet the Fourth Industrial Revolution (21stC) We have entered a Fourth Industrial Revolution building on the third (the digital revolution).
-This Fourth Revolution is characterised by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres. n the way we live, work and relate to one another in the ng entire industries and economies, and even challenging the industries are transforming our daily lives in ways that could not have been imagined - even by the best sci-fi writers - just a decade ago."
+First Industrial Revolution (late 18th C to 19th C) Water and steam power Second Industrial Revolution (early 20thC) Electric power to create mass production Third Industrial Revolution (late 20thC) Electronics and information technology to automate production Meet the Fourth Industrial Revolution (21stC) We have entered a Fourth Industrial Revolution building on the third (the digital revolution).
+This Fourth Revolution is characterised by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres. n the way we live, work and relate to one another in the ng entire industries and economies, and even challenging the means to be human.
+As World Economic Forum chair Klaus Schwab says, "New technological capabilities such as big data and the internet of things are transforming our daily lives in ways that could not have been imagined - even by the best sci-fi writers - just a decade ago."
 The term 'Industry 4.0' was first used in 2011 when a report from a German government project promoting the computerisation of manufacturing was presented at the Hanover fair.
 The basic principle of Industry 4.0 is that by connecting machines, work pieces and systems, businesses are creating intelligent networks along the entire value chain that can control each other autonomously.
 We must develop a comprehensive & globally shared view of how technology is affecting our lives & reshaping our economic, social, cultural & human environments.
 There has never been a time of greater promise, or greater peril.
 Klaus Schwab Chair of World Economic Forum